 Causes of Injury:

 Gyms need to be concerned to avoid potential long term liability as well as individual instructors.
-It is surprising to see some very reputable certification organizations teaching kickboxing aerobic concepts from a martial artist's perspective.
+It is surprising to see some very reputable certification organizations teaching Cardio Kickboxing concepts from a martial artist's perspective.

 - Hyper-extension of the elbows and knees.